fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 * **Third-Party Post-Processing**: Know the common tools for data analysis.

-     * Understand that S-parameters are the parameters that characterize a linear circuit's frequency response as a blackbox without knowledge of the underlying physics.
+     * Understand that S-parameters are the parameters that characterize a linear circuit's frequency response as a black box without knowledge of the underlying physics.
 The physics is open to interpretation.

      * Plot S-parameters on Smith, line charts, and calculate Time-Domain Reflectometry